-Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return, is used to report annual Federal unemployment (FUTA) tax.
+Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FÚTA) Tax Return, is used to report annual Federal unemployment (FUTA) tax.
 The tax applies if the corporation either:

-- Paid wages of \$1,500 or more in any calendar quarter in 1996 or 1997; or - Had at least one employee who worked for the corporation for some part of a day in any 20 or more different weeks in 1996 or 20 or more different weeks in 1997.
+- Paid wages of \$1,500 or more in any calendar quarter in 1998 or 1999; or - Had at least one employee who worked for the corporation for some part of a day in any 20 or more different weeks in 1998 or 20 or more different weeks in 1999.

-Form 941, Employer's Quarterly Federal Tax Return, is filed by employers quarterly to report payroll income tax withheld and employer and employee social security and Medicare taxes.
-Agricultural employees must file Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of Form 941.
+Form 941, Employer's Quarterly Federal Tax Return (or, for agricultural employers, Form 943, Employer's Annual Tax Return for Agricultural Employees), is filed quarterly to report payroll income tax withheld, and employer and employee social security and Medicare taxes.
 Also, see Trust fund recovery penalty on page 5.

-Form 945, Annual Return of Withheld Federal Income Tax, is filed to report income tax withholding from nonpayroll distributions or payments (e.g., pensions, annuities, IRAs, military retirement, gambling winnings, Indian gaming profits, and backup withholding).
+Form 945, Annual Return of Withheld Federal Income Tax, is filed to report income tax withholding from nonpayroll distributions (e.g., pensions, annuities, IRAs, military retirement, gambling winnings, Indian gaming profits, and backup withholding).
 Also, see Trust fund recovery penalty on page 5.
-Form 720, Quarterly Federal Excise Tax Return, is used to report and pay: